-If not certain about the level of confidentiality of specific information or documentation that is protected by legislation, I will verify same with the General Counsel and with the Chairman or Director General of the School Board.
+If not certain about the level of confidentiality of specific information or documentation that is protected by legislation, I will verify same with the Person in Charge of Access to Documents and of the Protection of Personal Information and with the Chair of Council or Director General of the School Board.

-If I am uncertain about the consequence of public disclosure of any information shared among the members of the Council in confidence, I shall verify with the Chairman of the Board the appropriateness of such disclosure.
+If I am uncertain about the consequence of public disclosure of any information shared among the members of the Council in confidence, I shall verify with the Chair of the School Board the appropriateness of such disclosure.